-We may wonder why was Joseph so thankful to G-d when he had such a difficult life.
+We may wonder why Joseph was so thankful to G-d when he had such a difficult life.
 Joseph suffered so much from the jealousy of his brothers.
 They tried to kill him by abandoning him in a pit.
-Though his brothers soon relented, they separated him from his beloved father by selling him to an Ishmaelites caravan who brought him to Egypt where he became a slave.
+Though his brothers soon relented, they separated him from his beloved father by selling him to an Ishmaelite caravan, who brought him to Egypt where he became a slave.

 Apparently, Joseph knew that whatever G-d did was for his benefit.
-Even his difficult experiences would not have been caused or allowed by G-d to happen had they not been for the best.
+Even his difficult experiences would not have been caused or allowed to happen by G-d had they not been for the best.